dnidever/bozepy/docs/examples.rst

 	out,model,specm = doppler.rv.fit(spec)

-The output will be a table with the final results, the best-fitting model spectrum, and the masked and tweaked version of the observed spectrum used internall by |Doppler| for the fitting.
+The output will be a table with the final results, the best-fitting model spectrum, and the masked and tweaked version of the observed spectrum used internall by |Bozepy| for the fitting.

 To jointly fit spectra, you want to load all of the spectra into a list and then run ``jointfit()``.